groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/curl/_index.md

 ############################# Features ############################
 features:
     enable: true
-    title: "Advanced Rewriter REST API Features"
+    title: "Advanced features of document paraphrasing REST API"

     feature:
       # feature loop
       - icon: "fas fa-language"
-        content: "Supports English language paraphrasing"
+        content: "Creates unique content while fully preserving the original message"

       # feature loop
-      - icon: "fas fa-copy"
+      - icon: "fas fa-file"
-        content: "Paraphrasing of Word documents"
+        content: "Supports Microsoft Office, OpenOffice and PDF documents without additional software"

       # feature loop
-      - icon: "fas fa-file-alt"
+      - icon: "fas fa-random"
-        content: "Paraphrasing of PDF documents"
+        content: "Converts paraphrased documents to different formats"

       # feature loop
-      - icon: "fas fa-copy"
+      - icon: "fas fa-link"
-        content: "Plain text rewriting"
+        content: "Processes files from URLs and public repositories"

       # feature loop
-      - icon: "fas fa-lock"
+      - icon: "fas fa-mobile"
-        content: "APIs are secured and require authentication"
+        content: "Works on any device and platform, including smartphones"

       # feature loop
       - icon: "fas fa-list"
-        content: "API explorer based on swagger collection"
+        content: "API explorer based on Swagger collection"

     more_feature:
       # more_feature_loop
-      - title: "Any Language, Platform and Storage Service Provider"
+      - title: "Any language, platform and storage service provider"
-        content: "GroupDocs.Rewriter for Cloud is a REST based API that can easily be integrated with any language or platform, capable to manage HTTP requests and responses.
-It supports all popular cloud storage services such as Google Cloud, Drive, DropBox and Amazon S3 to interact without any dependencies. "
+        content: "GroupDocs.Rewriter is a REST API that can easily be integrated into any application written in any programming language capable of handling HTTP requests and responses.
+It natively supports all popular cloud storage services such as Google Cloud, Drive, DropBox and Amazon S3 to interact without any dependencies."

       # more_feature_loop
       - title: "Rewrite Word document - cURL"